Shhml/Fake_News_Detection/README.md

 - Random Forest Performance	~95%
 - Multinomial Naive Bayes	~84%
 - Random Forest achieved the highest accuracy on the test dataset.

+## 🚀 Deployment
+- To make the model accessible for real-world use, a simple web application was developed using Flask:

+- Users can input a news article or headline.
+- The app will predict whether the news is fake or real using the trained ML model.
+- The app was deployed locally, and it can be further hosted on platforms like Heroku, Render, or Streamlit Cloud.

+## 💡 Technologies for Deployment:
+- Flask (Backend API)
+- HTML/CSS (Frontend Interface)
+- Pickle (to save and load the trained model)